WebwareForPython/w4py3/docs/migrate.rst

 Migrate your application to Python 3
 ------------------------------------

 The main migration effort will be porting your Webware application from Python 2 to Python 3.
 More precisely, Webware for Python 3 requires Python 3.6 or newer.
-This effort is necessary anyway, if you want to keep your Webware application alive for some more years, because the Python foundation declared to end Python 2 support on January 1st 2020, which means that Python 2 will also not be supported by newer operating systems any more and not even get security updates any more.
+This effort is necessary anyway, if you want to keep your Webware application alive for some more years, because the Python foundation declared to end Python 2 support on January 1st 2020, which means that Python 2 will also not be supported by newer operating systems anymore and not even get security updates anymore.
 The positive aspect of this is that your Webware application will run slightly faster and you can now make use of all the modern Python features and libraries in your application.
 Particularly, f-strings can be very handy when creating Webware applications.

 We will not go into the details of migrating your application from Python 2 to Python 3 here, since much good advice is already available on the Internet, for instance: